-- E-mail interested parties on the Council's Local Plan consultees database (ensuring compliance with Data Protection rules); - Publish consultation documents on the Council's website2 and ensure that paper copies of consultation documents and printed forms are available at: the County Library, the Town Hall and the Council's Offices at Grafton House; - Advertise consultations through a public notice in the local paper/s, the Council's website, social media and Council publications as appropriate; - At least one public exhibition will be arranged for a draft development plan document consultation.
+- E-mail interested parties on the Council's Local Plan consultees database (ensuring compliance with Data Protection rules); - Publish consultation documents on the Council's website and ensure that paper copies of consultation documents and printed forms are available at: the County Library, the County Council's Offices and Ipswich Borough Council's Principal Offices; - Advertise consultations through a public notice in a local paper, the Council's website, social media and Council publications as appropriate; - At least one public exhibition will be arranged for a draft development plan document consultation.
 Such events will be held in accessible locations; and - Where a development plan document identifies a development proposal relating to a specific area of land in Ipswich, the Council will post notices in prominent locations within the area.